mazzjailer/ReGram/README.md

 # ReGram
-an Instagram interface clone with some changes that I liked to apply. a hobby project made with React.
+an Instagram interface clone with some changes that I liked to apply. a learning purposed hobby project made with React.